-The efficiency of your home is determined primarily by the construction fabric of the external envelope.
-Our kits provide high insulation and glazing levels to reduce the heating load on the dwelling, working towards the Government target of providing Zero-Carbon Homes.
+The efficiency of your home is determined primarily by the construction fabric of the external ‘envelope.’
+Our eco-friendly kit houses provide high insulation and glazing levels to reduce the heating load on the dwelling, working towards the government target of providing zero-carbon homes.
 The main design principles we follow for the fabric are:

-We work closely with a services engineer and renewables partner – Lo3 Energy - who is fully accredited to advise, design, supply and maintain a wide range of Technologies including:
+We work closely with a services engineer and renewables partner, Lo3 Energy, which can advise on, design, supply and maintain a wide range of technologies including:

-We would recommend you choose a very efficient system as conventional alternatives will mean you have to spend more money elsewhere in the building to compensate for the higher emissions.
-An options appraisal which looks at capital costs and running costs, as well as comparative efficiency, allows an informed decision on which system is best to invest in.
+We recommend you choose an energy efficient system as conventional alternatives will mean you have to spend more money elsewhere in the building to compensate for the higher emissions.
+An options appraisal, which looks at both capital and running costs, as well as comparative efficiency, will help you make an informed decision on which system is best to invest in.

-The most common technology for a renewable system at the moment is the air source heat pump (ASHP) which is very competitive in price and also has government financial support with RHI.
-The Energy Saving trust they will have the latest information on financial support available.
-You can contact them here: http://www.energysavingtrust.org.uk/contact-us
+The most common technology for a renewable system at the moment is the air source heat pump (ASHP) which is very competitively priced and also has government financial support through the renewable heat incentive (RHI).
+The Energy Saving Trust will have the latest information on financial support available.

-Option 3: Max performance on the active systems to have a “net zero home” which costs nothing to run as you generate electricity and have super efficient heating & ventilation to achieve an EPC rating of A.
+A ‘net zero home’ costs nothing to run as you generate your own electricity and have super-efficient heating and ventilation systems.
+Such a house would achieve an EPC rating of A.

-Option 4: Further increase performance to Passive House Standards.
-This is the highest preforming specification which allows heating systems to be removed completely.
+A Passive House is the highest performing specification, allowing heating systems to be removed completely.
 This certification was developed in Germany and we have accredited suppliers and consultants that can deliver this gold standard of energy efficiency.
-You can find out more here: https://www.passivehouse-international.org/index.php?page_id=150
+Find out more.

 Early discussions with our team will allow us to design to the standard that best suits your budget and your aspirations.